-(More common) You did not declare task inputs/outputs correctly.
+(More common) You did not declare task inputs and outputs correctly.
 If this is the case, you should properly declare the inputs and outputs for your tasks.
-This means declaring inputs and outputs yourself where you can, or changing plugin versions if the tasks triggering the warning are from third party plugins.
+This means declaring inputs and outputs yourself where you can or changing plugin versions if the tasks triggering the warning are from third-party plugins.

 (Less common) A task has

 upToDateWhenis hardcoded to be false.
-If there is logic that evaluates to false, this outcome may be intentional and you may choose to ignore the warning.
+If there is logic that evaluates to false, this outcome might be intentional, and you might choose to ignore the warning.
 If

 upToDateWhenis hardcoded to be false, you should remove the hardcoding from your code.

 Task setup issues: This warning is generated for tasks that declare the same directory as outputs.
-This means that those tasks outputs are most likely not being preserved between builds and those tasks will always run, even when there are no changes.
+This means that those tasks outputs are most likely not being preserved between builds and those tasks always run, even when there are no changes.
 To address this warning you should declare different output directories for your tasks.
-This means declaring different output directories yourself where you can, or changing plugin versions if the tasks triggering the warning are from third party plugins.
+This means declaring different output directories yourself where you can or changing plugin versions if the tasks triggering the warning are from third-party plugins.

 Non-incremental annotation processor: This warning is generated in situations where an annotation processor is non-incremental and causes the

 JavaCompiletask to always run non-incrementally.
-To address this warning you should switch to an incremental annotation processor.
+To address this warning, switch to an incremental annotation processor.